Base Elements#

 Events#

 These callbacks run in the same thread as the main application.
 This is handy, as you don’t have to worry about locking and race conditions.
 However, a lengthy operation will block the application from interacting with the user, which is generally a bad user experience.
-For such cases, you can use an asyncio coroutine.

 Consider this code: